 - Low on refrigerant due to use/age and needs charged.

 - Coil leaking-needs replacement, then recharged.

 What used to cost a few hundred dollars for a part and refrigerant recharge is now getting into the thousands.
-R-22 is now up to $100+ dollars per pound in the Washington area and your system will likely need 6 – 12 pounds to be fully charged.
+R-22 is now $200-$400 per pound in the Washington area and your system will likely need 6 – 12 pounds to be fully charged.

 A recharge with R-22 may not even fully fix your problem.
 An air conditioner that leaks or needs a large amount of refrigerant is likely decades old and will face additional repairs.
-January 2020 (now only 1.5 years away) will cause further price hikes for freon, as the EPA is fully banning the importation and production of the coolant.
+January 2020 caused further price hikes for freon, as the EPA is banned the importation and production of the coolant.
 As of 2018, R-22 is banned from being used in new air conditioners.

 Choose Replacement Over Repair

 Let’s face it, does the math really make sense?
-Replacement of parts, service labor and the cost of R-22 makes this repair $2000+.
-For $4,500, the entire air conditioner can be replaced with a high efficiency unit that relies on R410A coolant.
+Replacement of parts, service labor and the cost of R-22 makes this repair $3500+.
+At that rate, replacing your air conditioner with a high efficiency unit that relies on R410A sounds more and more sensible.